HegertTaresalu/final-project-animal-recognition/README.md

 To troubleshoot an "out of index" error caused by the `camera` variable, ensure that the camera is properly connected.
 Try changing the argument passed to `cv2.VideoCapture()` to `0` if you are using the default camera, or try different integer values if you have multiple cameras connected.
 Also, check that the `camera.read()` method is returning a valid frame before attempting to access it.
 You can also add print statements to check the values of `ret` and `frame` before using them.

+## Failed to read frame
+When application timeout's(probably due to low system memory) there is chance to cause failed to read frame.
+The error only has only occured on usb webcam.
+The solution is to unplug webcam and insert it again.

 # List of operating systems the project has been tested on